 - Go to the Career Development Office Web page

-- In the menu to the left, click on JobLink .
-On this page, click on Students/Alums/Faculty .
+- In the menu at the top of the page, click on JobLink.
+On this page, click on Students/Alums/Faculty.

 - Log in.
 First time users must register for an account.

-- Click on the jobs/internships tab and select Alfred State College Job Postings.
+- Click on the jobs/internships tab and select Alfred State Job Postings.